Discover the newest superfood of the stars; kale is full of health benefits. Read more about kale, get some recipes and learn about cautions.

 7. Supports normal blood clotting, antioxidant activity, and bone health.

 The high amount of Vitamin K helps nourishes those activities in the body healthy.

 8. Great for helping digestion and elimination.

-It is very high in fiber.
+One of the reasons is because it is very high in fiber.

 All greens are nutritious, but kale stands way above the rest.
 Kale has more iron than beef per calorie.
-Very high in in Vitamin K, full of powerful antioxidants and much more.
+Very high in Vitamin K, full of powerful antioxidants and much more.
 Read all about it: Kale Nutrition.

-- “Kale is the one of the oldest forms of cabbage, originating in the eastern Mediterranean.
+- “Kale is one of the oldest forms of cabbage, originating in the eastern Mediterranean.
 Kale is thought to have been used as a food crop as early as 2000 B. C.” Laurie Hodges, Ph.
 D. Extension Specialist

 - Kale originated in Asia Minor and by the 5th century B.C., the preference was for the larger leaf that developed into the vegetable we now know as kale.

 - The plant was brought to Europe around 600 B.C. by groups of Celtic wanderers.
 Early historical records on the Romans called it Sabelline Cabbage.